aiminhua/ncs_samples/smp_dfu/ble_extFlash/README.rst

 1. Connect the kit to the computer using a USB cable.
 The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #. |connect_terminal|
 #.
 Copy ``build*/zephyr/app_update.bin`` to your mobile phone.
 (If you want to update the net core image, use **net_core_app_update.bin** instead)
 #.
 Open nRF connect for Mobile on your phone.
+(You can also use nRF Device Manager or nRF toolbox to do the DFU)
 #.
 Connect the board.
 #.
 Tap **DFU** button on the right top corner of the mobile app.
 #.
 Select **app_update.bin** in your phone.
 (If you want to update the net core image, use **net_core_app_update.bin** instead)